UprootLabs/swing-htabs/README.md

 ### Status
 The current status of this library is a *proof-of-concept*.
 We are using a little hack to indent the tab components in a custom JTabbedPane.
-It works fine in out tests, but we need more testing.
-Please see *contributing* section below.
+It works fine in our tests, but we need more testing.
+Please see the **contributing** section below.

 The Metal LAF has a small, known issue.
 The tabs in this LAF have a little notch that overlaps with the next tab, making it difficult to indent without looking odd.
 As a workaround we are indenting only the tab content.